hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/finish.md

 # Conclusion #

 You now understand a few different techniques for efficiently getting your Java application into a container.
 Now it's ready to be run on Kubernetes.
 There are some basic ways to containerize applications which are not very efficient.
-With binary, native applications using Graal project such as Quarkus you now have to fairly advanced ways of creating efficient containers.
+With binary, native applications using GraalVM you now have more techniques to creating distilled containers.
 Java continues toward cloud native.

 ## Lessons Learned ##

 With these steps you have learned:

-- how to use the basics of the kubectl CLI tool,
-- how to install Nginx on Kubernetes,
-- how containers are deployed as Deployments in Pods,
-- how a Service can provide access to a replication of Pods.
+- Install a container registry onto Kubernetes
+- Build and run a simple Java application
+- Build and run the same application with a container
+- Introduce multi-stage container building
+- Leveraging Java 9+ modularity with JLink
+- Compiling Java to a native binary and run it from a container
+- Introduce GraalVM

 ## References ##